navik03/Python_Coding/README.md

 Mutiple_assignment = helps to assign values to multiple variable in a single line of code

 Type_Casting = Change Data types of different variables

+Input = Use input() function to take input from the user